Executive Summary

 Hydrogen-Electric Propulsion

 Hydrogen-electric propulsion offers the potential for aircraft to have a very low climate impact.
-The low temperatures in fuel cells mean that nitrogen oxide (NOx) does not form, and water vapour can be condensed out of the exhaust while flying through regions where contrails are formed.
-Additionally, electric propulsion enables the introduction of novel aircraft configurations, such as blown wings for reduced cruise fuel consumption, short take-off and landing (STOL), and vertical take-off and landing (VTOL).
+The low temperatures in fuel cells mean that nitrogen oxides (NOx) does not form, and water vapour can be condensed out of the exhaust while flying through regions where contrails are formed.
+Additionally, electric propulsion enables the introduction of novel aircraft configurations, such as blown wings for reduced cruise fuel consumption, Short Take-Off and Landing (STOL), and Vertical Take-Off and Landing (VTOL).

 Other Solution